jdart/Spex/README.md

 # Spex 0.8.0

-## Warning: Starting with 0.8.0 Spex is much less opinionated and uses AIOM over the Minify Module.
+## Warning: Starting with 0.8.0 Spex is much less opinionated and uses AIOM+ over the Minify Module.

 ## About Spex